The History of Rhode Island College Radio

 The Executive Board hires the Subsidiary Board each May.
 The positions consist of five Music Directors (one for each format) that make playlists for disc jockeys and determine what music will or will not be played.
 There are two Promotions Directors that help raise awareness and listenership of the station through various events and activities, and a Street Team Coordinator that manages a volunteer team that promotes the station.
 The News/Sports/Talk director handles the News Department, and oversees the Deputy News Director and Sports Director.
 The Traffic Director tracks all music that is played on air and reports it to performance rights organizations, as well as determining what public service announcements will be played.
 The Assistant to the General Manager handles day-to-day station operations, such as sorting mail, checking messages and correspondence and attending meetings on behalf of WXIN, and works on special projects for the station.
 Finally, there are three board members who are contracted and do not hold voting rights on the board: these are the Technology Director, who is in charge of maintaining all of the station’s equipment and making sure it’s in working order in consultation with the station’s Engineer, the Webmaster, who designs and develops the station’s website (www.ricradio.org) and the Alumni Liaison, who keeps contact with the station’s lengthy list of alumni in professional radio.

-Vincent Flemming is the long-time advisor of WXIN, and Philip Palombo is the station’s professional advisor.
+Arthur Patrie is the advisor of WXIN, recently taking over for long-time advisor Vincent Flemming, and Philip Palombo is the station’s professional advisor.
 Steve Rys is the station’s Technology Director.

 WXIN operates 24 hours a day, seven days a week, with live shows from 8 a.m. to 2 a.m. daily.
 WXIN formerly provided programming from its studios on 88.1 WELH-FM every Sunday from 6 a.m. to 2 a.m., until Brown University bought the weekend rights to the station, shutting down the long-standing agreement in January 2007.
 WXIN’s broadcasts were also heard via our stream provided by Live365.com.
 RIC Radio was one of the first few radio stations in the United States to offer free, online streaming of its on-air content, and was later one of the first stations in New England to offer a live video feed of its studios.